meta-llama/llama-recipes/recipes/quickstart/Multi-Modal-RAG/README.md

 [Notebook for Step 3](./notebooks/Part_3_RAG_Setup_and_Validation.ipynb) and [Final Demo Script](./scripts/label_script.py)

-With the cleaned descriptions and dataset, we can now store these in a vector-db
+With the cleaned descriptions and dataset, we can now store these in a vector-db, here's the steps:

-You will note that we are not using the categorization from our model-this is by design to show how RAG can simplify a lot of things.

 - We create embeddings using the text description of our clothes
 - Use 11-B model to describe the uploaded image
+- Ask the model to suggest complementary items to the upload
-- Try to find similar or complimentary images based on the upload
+- Try to find similar or complementary images based on the upload

 We try the approach with different retrieval methods.